charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The Java and C# frameworks (Java clprolf and C# clprolf), as well as the PHP one (PHP clprolf), allow to still stay in Java, or C#, and to leverage the clprolf concepts while remaining in a pure object mindset.
 So the shift  in thinking is reduced.
 For example, for the classes, we think about objects as usual, then we have to choose an object role.
 It is quite like an MVC framework, where we use predefined kind of objects.
 We stay in the primary language, and just a way of writing code brought and inspired by the framework.
 The C# framework, for example, remains still C#, not clprolf, but C# with a frame for working!

-There is a beginners package too, which permit to keep object-oriented habits in clprolf, using inheritance instead annotations.
 It is still a framework, although it supplies only annotations, and not code libraries.
 Indeed, it brings a frame.
 What's more, these annotations need an executable to work, checking the coherence, quite like the compiler.
 This executable does not exist at the moment.
 It could be written by the community, for example.